-Email remains a strong and effective channel of communication.
+Email remains a solid and effective channel of communication.
 Not only do users send 269 billion emails daily, but that number will continue to increase with time.
-The email market stands strong as a prime way to communicate with others.
+The email market stands strong as an excellent way to communicate with others.

-Your business should use email campaigns as a way to effectively communicate with your customers.
-Even if you don’t have a large email list, you can start to build one.
+Your business should use email campaigns to communicate effectively with your customers.
+Even if you don’t have an extensive email list, you can start to build one.
 Look over this guide to help you with your email acquisition in the ecommerce world.

 The Two Parts of Email Acquisition

-When a business works on their email acquisition, they have to focus on two aspects of it.
+When a business works on its email acquisition, it must focus on two aspects.

-- Working on and applying your email campaign.
+- I am working on and applying your email campaign.

 You need both to succeed and to build up your email marketing.
-As you work on your email list and your email campaign, you will see your email acquisition grow.
+As you work on your email list and your email campaign, your email acquisition will grow.
 You will gain new subscribers and increase your metrics.

 When you build an email list, you seek out customers and others who show interest in receiving emails from you.
 The type of emails you send will depend on your company, though you can’t go wrong with an email newsletter.

-These two parts make up email acquisition because they both allow you to gain something through emails.
-The first allows you to find potential customers and the second allows you to increase your sales, which will benefit your business.
+These two parts make up email acquisition because they allow you to gain something through emails.
+The first will enable you to find potential customers, and the second will allow you to increase your sales, which will benefit your business.
 Focus on list building and working on your email campaign as you build and create an effective email acquisition strategy.

 Expanding Your Email List

-As you expand your email list, you want to add the right kind of people.
-After all, if you send emails to random people, then they will just mark the emails as spam and ignore your message.
+As you expand your email list, you want to add the right people.
+After all, if you send emails to random people, they will mark them as spam and ignore your message.
 This ruins the point of email campaigns.
 Instead, focus on sending your emails to potential customers.